Chart Color Schemes

 Wareemba is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Wareemba is estimated at around 1,544.
-This reflects an increase of 25 people since the 2021 Census, which reported a population of 1,519.
-The change was inferred from AreaSearch's estimation of resident population at 1,536 following examination of ABS' latest ERP data release in June 2024 and validation of additional 11 new addresses since the Census date.
-This level of population equates to a density ratio of 4,825 persons per square kilometer, placing Wareemba in the top 10% of national locations assessed by AreaSearch.
+As of February 2026, the estimated population of Wareemba is around 1,544, reflecting an increase of 25 people since the 2021 Census.
+This growth is inferred from AreaSearch's estimate of 1,536 residents following examination of ABS data released in June 2024 and validation of 11 new addresses since the Census date.
+The population density ratio is 4,825 persons per square kilometer, placing Wareemba in the top 10% of national locations assessed by AreaSearch.
 Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a 2022 base year for SA2 areas covered and NSW State Government's SA2 level projections released in 2022 with a 2021 base year for areas not covered.

 Frequently Asked Questions - Population